-Only in "PreInit" phase, properties can be modified with help of G4ParticlePropertyTable class.
+Only in the ''PreInit" phase can properties be modified with the help of the G4ParticlePropertyTable class.
 Particle properties can be overridden with the method by setting new values in G4ParticlePropertyData.
-In addition, the current values of particles properties can be extracted into text files by using G4TextPPReporter.
+In addition, the current particle property values can be extracted to text files by using G4TextPPReporter.
 On the other hand, G4TextPPRetriever can change particle properties according to text files.

-'''

 G4bool SetParticleProperty(const G4ParticlePropertyData& newProperty)

-'''